SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Background and Motivation

 \begin{itemize}[leftmargin=*] \item \textit{Refining the semantics of audit events.} Audit records are usually based on processes as the smallest unit, but they overlook the specific functions executed in each step of behavior.
 This can make certain malicious behaviors difficult to detect.
-For example, the theft of files from two entities with different names but similar semantics may not be recognized. \item \textit{Inferring the semantics of audit events and identifying behavior boundaries.} Audit events record detailed system execution states but lack the high-level semantic knowledge crucial for recognizing behavior patterns.
-For example, system entities with the same name might indicate different intentions.
-Existing work mainly uses expert-defined rules or model knowledge bases to parse audit events to reveal event semantics.
-However, given the large scale of audit events, manual specifications can easily compromise the scalability of abstracting high-level behaviors, even in moderately sized systems.
-Additionally, audit data volumes are typically enormous, and audit events are highly interleaved.
-For example, a single package installation using APT can generate over 30,000 events.
-Furthermore, all individual behaviors have causal relationships.
-This makes it difficult for analysts to segment events and distinguish behavior boundaries. \item \textit{Identifying unknown attacks and achieving timely system updates. } Although existing solutions can recognize known attack behaviors, unknown attacks occur more frequently in reality.
+For example, the theft of files from two entities with different names but similar semantics may not be recognized. \item \textit{Inferring the semantics of audit events and identifying behavior boundaries.} Audit events capture low-level system execution states but lack high-level semantic context, making behavior recognition challenging.
+For instance, identical system entity names may imply different intents.
+Current methods often rely on expert-defined rules or knowledge bases to infer event semantics, but manual approaches hinder scalability given the volume and interleaved nature of audit data—e.g., a single APT installation can generate over 30,000 events.
+Furthermore, dense causal relationships across events complicate the segmentation of individual behaviors and the identification of behavior boundaries. \item \textit{Identifying unknown attacks and achieving timely system updates. } Although existing solutions can recognize known attack behaviors, unknown attacks occur more frequently in reality.
 Unlike known attack types, learning the semantic relationships between behaviors and recognizing unknown attacks is a challenge.
 More importantly, real-world systems should be capable of interacting with security personnel and promptly updating the types of attacks they recognize. \end{itemize}